List of Washington state symbols: Unofficial symbols and unsuccessful proposals

 While most states have an official motto and nickname, the Washington Legislature never officially adopted either.
 "Al-ki", meaning "by and by" in Chinook Jargon, is the state's unofficial motto, first appearing on the territorial seal designed by Lt.
 J.K.
 Duncan.
 Washington was unofficially nicknamed "The Evergreen State" by pioneer and historian C.T.
 Conover for its abundant evergreen forests.

 Several symbols have been proposed for addition to the list of official state symbols but were never adopted.
-Proposed symbols have included Richard Berry's "Louie Louie" as the state song and Aplets and Cotlets (a confection made from apples and apricots by Liberty Orchards) as the state candy.
+Proposed symbols have included Richard Berry's "Louie Louie" or Dana Lyons' "Our State Is a Dumpsite" as the state song and Aplets and Cotlets (a confection made from apples and apricots by Liberty Orchards) as the state candy.
 The designation of sasquatch as the state's official cryptid or monster has been proposed since the 1970s, going as far as a joke proclamation issued by Governor Daniel J. Evans in 1970.